-US Mobile’s Super LTE service runs over Verizon’s network and is expected to offer solid performance in Elkton.
+US Mobile’s Super LTE service runs on Verizon’s network and is expected to offer great performance in Elkton.
 US Mobile offers a wide variety of plans.
 Most plans come with unlimited minutes and texts, and some plans include unlimited data.

 Example Plan: Unlimited calls & texts with 12GB of data for $20 per month

 Verizon is predicted to offer the best coverage in Elkton.
-Moderate and heavy users of data may be best off with one of Verizon’s unlimited plans.
+Heavy users of data may be best off with one of Verizon’s unlimited plans.
 If you want top-notch performance, I recommend going with one of Verizon’s plans that includes Premium Data.
 The Play More Unlimited plan is often a good option.

 Example Plan: 5 lines on the Play More Unlimited plan for $40 per line each month